mizrael/OpenSleigh/readme.md

 ```
 OpenSleigh uses the [Outbox pattern](https://www.davideguida.com/improving-microservices-reliability-part-2-outbox-pattern/) to ensure messages are properly published and the Saga State is persisted.

-#### Sample Application
+#### Samples
-A .NET Console application is available in the `/samples/` folder.
-Before running it, make sure to spin-up the required infrastructure using the provided docker-compose configuration using `docker-compose up`.
+Samples are available in the `/samples/` folder.

+- **[Sample1](https://github.com/mizrael/OpenSleigh/tree/develop/samples/Sample1)** is a simple .NET Console Application showing how to bootstrap OpenSleigh and use In-Memory persistence and transport.

+- **[Sample2](https://github.com/mizrael/OpenSleigh/tree/develop/samples/Sample2)** is a more interesting scenario, with a Web API acting as message producer and a Console Application as subscriber.
+This example uses RabbitMQ and MongoDB.

 ## Roadmap
 - add more tests